 - Promotion: 2 Complimentary Global Airport Lounge Access visits per year

 Cons of DBS Altitude

 - Lags peers in bonus awards, especially if you spend less than S$25,000 per year

 What makes DBS Altitude Visa Card stand out

 What makes this card even more beneficial for moderate spenders is the annual fee waiver.
 If you spend S$25,000 a year (about S$2,100 a month), DBS Altitude will waive your S$192.6 of annual fee.
 This level of spending seems appropriate for the average Singaporean who's spending about S$2,000 per month.
 As long as you spend enough to meet the minimum requirement, DBS Altitude all of a sudden becomes a unique card that provides rich reward for no charge.
-It doesn’t come with a rich bonus award, and you receive 10,000 bonus miles isn't that economical compared to getting the waiver, since the value of those miles is roughly S$100 for most consumers who redeem it for economy class flights.
+However, paying the annual fee to receive 10,000 bonus miles isn't that economical compared to getting the waiver, since the value of those miles is roughly S$100 for most consumers who redeem it for economy class flights.

 DBS Altitude Visa Card's Features and Benefits: